camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

     And the resource "{path_resource}"                                                              |
-    And the header "Content-Type" is set to "application/json" And the header "Authorization" is set to a valid access token And the header "x-correlator" is set to a UUID value
+    And the header "Content-Type" is set to "application/json" And the header "Authorization" is set to a valid access token And the header "x-correlator" complies with the schema at "#/components/schemas/XCorrelator"
 ```

 ### Scenario structure